 Pretty clever, isn’t it?

 I also spent some time testing a few other recipes using a similar method using different gluten-free grains such as quinoa, black rice and millet.
-I haven’t perfected those yet so stay tuned for those recipes later on in 2016.
+I haven’t perfected those yet so stay tuned for those recipes later on.

 Since this has been one of my favorite ways to make oats since my college years, I have a feeling you’ll have fun serving this flatbread with your choice of condiments for breakfast this week.

-And if you haven’t had a chance to check out my new cookbook, Eating Clean: The 21-Day Plan to Detox, Fight Inflammation and Reset Your Body, you can PRE-order it now right HERE and you’ll get 6 Free Exclusive Recipes that are NOT in my cookbook!
+And if you haven’t had a chance yet, check out my new cookbook, Eating Clean: The 21-Day Plan to Detox, Fight Inflammation and Reset Your Body.

 Try to buy everything organic.
 Here’s why I eat organic: The Benefits of Eating Organic.